GameTime Tourney Rules

 7. Any coach or player receiving two technical fouls will be ejected from the game.
 Any coach ejected from the game must also leave the facility.
 To be eligible to coach another game that weekend, approval must be granted from the tournament director.
 Any player ejected from a game will be suspended from playing their next game.
 All further disciplinary action will be determined by the tournament director.

 8. Overtime will be 2 minutes with stop time.
-After 2 overtimes, the first team to score 3 points wins the game.
+After two overtimes, the first team to score 3 points wins the game.
 In overtime, both teams get ONE timeout (no carryover).

 10. Girls and Boys will have a 10-second backcourt violation.